issacj-17/SUTD_ESC_2022_Software-Testing-Mini-Campaign/README.md

 - Unit Testing and System Testing (via BlackBox Testing) implemented using JUnit 4.13.2
 - For System Testing, 11 partitions were identified and 2 test cases correspond to Middle and Boundary Values respectively.
+- All Test Cases can be run by running the UnitTestRunner.java file.